bcgov/dsp-team-documentation/docs/contributing.md

 ## GitHub and version control

 [Top GitHub best practices guide for developers](https://www.datree.io/resources/github-best-practices) published by DatTree provides a great overview of some standard industry best practices for improving code quality, security, and writing good code.
-The DSP Team has established the following list of guidelines specific to work within our team.
+Additionally, the DSP Team has established the following list of guidelines specific to work we do within our team.

 #### Branch Naming Conventions